mwbowers/mwbowers.github.io/concepts/enhancements/dev-tools.md

 ---
-title: Nomad Tools
+title: Monarch Base Dev Tools
 ---

 There are processes in Application development where trivial repetitive segments of code are need to be produced or maintained in sync with external resources.
 For the purposes of the contents of this chapter, we will call these segments `boilerplate` code.

 *Boilerplate code* is often [hidden from the view](/concepts/program-structure/rpg-language-support.html) and made part of the syntax in *Special Purpose* programming languages such as RPG.

-ASNA Monarch Base targets C# which is a [General Purpose Programming Language](https://en.wikipedia.org/wiki/General-purpose_programming_language), therefore these *Boilerplate code* segments need to be explicit and visible.
+When a migration results in classes written in C#, which is a [General Purpose Programming Language](https://en.wikipedia.org/wiki/General-purpose_programming_language),  these *Boilerplate code* segments become explicit and visible.

 One technique to *Encapsulate Boilerplate code* in General Purpose Object-Oriented Programming Languages is to allow a class definition to be split into multiple files, separating the Application code from *Boilerplate code*.
 C# allows such technique with the language support for [Partial classes](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods).
 Other terms given to this technique are: "*Code behind*" and "*Code besides*".